ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 For Android devices, you will need:

 -  Android based tablet that can act as a USB host.
-Google Nexus tablet are recommended, and the compatible hardware lists for the different GCSs are listed in the table above.
+Google Nexus tablets are recommended, and the compatible hardware lists for the different GCSs are listed in the table above.
 -  :ref:`SiK Telemetry Radio System <common-sik-telemetry-radio>` or